Rubiksman78/MonikA.I/README.md

 - Gain affection points by talking with Monika, the more you make her feel positive emotions, the more she will love you.

 ![Character AI](images/image_1.png)

+## :alarm_clock: To develop
+- Improve dialogs to introduce the Submod the first time (telling what it does, how is it different from actual Monika)
+- Add saving history of conversations to see again your best interactions
+- Making it like a messaging app with questions/answers listed on a same window
+- Define better facial expressions corresponding to predifined emotions (happiness,fear,surprise...)
+- Convert more functionalities to executable files (TTS,Speech Recognition)
+- Make the better TTS available only on MacOS/Linux for now usable also on other OS.
+- Link this with Live2D for face movements with speech and emotions
+- Face recognition for Monika only to recognize you
+- Training new models for MEL Spectrogram Generation (Mixed TTS...) and Vocoders (UnivNet...)
+- Speech to text to convert your own voice in text and directly speak with Monika :white_check_mark:
+- Better face emotions detection :white_check_mark:
+- Add possibility to see when microphone starts recording in the game for STT :white_check_mark:
+- *Feel free to suggest improvements or new AI features you would like to see*

 ## ❓Installation

 - Clone the repository or download the latest release (`source code.zip`)